 According to research statistics, medical errors are involved in almost 100,000 deaths in America each year.
 That’s a staggering number that is down to many different reasons.

 However, healthcare providers can protect themselves from becoming a significant part of such statistics by ensuring that all staff are always fully up-to-date with their credentialing.
-Only with the right supporting documents that confirm a provider has the necessary training and education will such credentials be issued.
-And because all documents have to be up-to-date to renew credentials, it can help healthcare providers avoid hiring medical staff who may not satisfy all the requirements.
+Only with the proper supporting documents that confirm a provider has the necessary training and education will such credentials be issued.
+And because all documents must be up-to-date to renew credentials, it can help healthcare providers avoid hiring medical staff who may not meet all the requirements.
 More on these shortly.

 Ensure Timely Payment

-One of the most immediate impacts of medical credentialing directly involves revenue and cash flow for a medical services provider.
+One of the most immediate impacts of medical credentialing is the direct effect on revenue and cash flow for a medical services provider.
 And it all comes down to the contracts between medical providers and insurance companies.

 These contracts include clauses to specify that reimbursements are dependent on all medical practitioners involved in a treatment having fully up-to-date credentials.
 This means that if there is an issue with renewing credentials on time or if a filing mistake leads to delays in receiving credentials, then insurance companies will withhold payments until the matter is resolved.